North Yorkshire: Borders

-Unitary authorities
+Combined authorities

-Parts of the county are administered independently of the county council, having their own unitary authorities: the City of York Council, Redcar and Cleveland Borough Council, Middlesbrough Council and Stockton-on-Tees Borough Council.
-The latter three are part of the Tees Valley Combined Authority.
-Uniquely for England, the Borough of Stockton-on-Tees is split between North Yorkshire and County Durham.
+The City of York Council and North Yorkshire Council formed the York and North Yorkshire Combined Authority in February 2024.
+The elections for the first directly elected mayor took place in May 2024.
+Both North Yorkshire Council and the combined authority are governed from County Hall, Northallerton.

-In August 2022 the government agreed proposals for a devolution deal, which will require the formation of a combined authority comprising the new unitary North Yorkshire Council and the City of York Council, and election of a directly elected mayor for the combined authority.
-The proposals are subject to a public consultation, and anticpate that elections for the first mayor would take place in May 2024.
+The Tees Valley Combined Authority was formed in 2016 by five unitary authorities; Middlesbrough, Redcar and Cleveland Borough both of North Yorkshire, Stockton-on-Tees Borough (Uniquely for England, split between North Yorkshire and County Durham), Hartlepool Borough and Darlington Borough of County Durham.

 Economy

-In large areas of North Yorkshire, agriculture is the primary source of employment; some 85% of the county is considered to be "rural or super sparse".
+In large areas of North Yorkshire, agriculture is the primary source of employment.
+Approximately 85% of the county is considered to be "rural or super sparse".

-Other sectors in 2019 included some manufacturing, the provision of accommodation and meals (primarily for tourists) which accounted for 19 per cent of all jobs and food manufacturing which employed 11 per cent of workers; a few people are involved in forestry and fishing in 2019.
+Other sectors in 2019 included some manufacturing, the provision of accommodation and meals (primarily for tourists) which accounted for 19 per cent of all jobs.
+Food manufacturing employed 11 per cent of workers.
+A few people are involved in forestry and fishing in 2019.
 The average weekly earnings in 2018 were £531.
 Some 15% of workers declared themselves as self-employed.
 One report in late 2020 stated that "North Yorkshire has a relatively healthy and diverse economy which largely mirrors the national picture in terms of productivity and jobs.

-Mineral extraction and power generation are also sectors of the economy as is high technology.
+Mineral extraction and power generation are also sectors of the economy, as is high technology.

 Tourism is a significant contributor to the economy.
 A study of visitors between 2013 and 2015 indicated that the Borough of Scarborough, including Filey, Whitby and parts of the North York Moors National Park, received 1.4m trips per year on average.
-A 2016 report by the National Park however, states the park area gets 7.93 million visitors annually, generating £647 million and supporting 10,900 full-time equivalent jobs.
+A 2016 report by the National Park, states the park area gets 7.93 million visitors annually, generating £647 million and supporting 10,900 full-time equivalent jobs.